rklymentiev/asl_recognition/README.md

 * Press `Q` to quit the script.
 * `del`, `space` and `nothing` do what they suppose to do.
 * Input double `space` to apply `spellchecker` on the last word.

+**Disclaimer**

+This project is just a way to practice my knowledge in CV and CNN in one place.
+It was not meant to be an app for actual practical usage.